shakes76/PatternAnalysis-2023/recognition/MRI Super-Resolution Network - Mike Smith 46408789/README.md

 As mentioned adverserial loss was used for the training process.
 To implement this, a Binary Cross-Entropy (BCE) loss was used for the output of the discriminator.
 This particular loss function is used as the output of the discrinimator is essentially classifying images into two classes: real and generated.

 Finally, the Adam optimiser is used with betas values of 0.5 and 0.999.
 These values determine the expoential decay rates for the first and second moment estimates which is important in regards the training convergence and gradient descent[^4].
-The use of this optimiser along with these values are found to produce the more optimal training results for this model.
+The use of this optimiser along with these beta values are found to produce the more optimal training results for this model.

 ### Variable Learning Rate Scheduller